vllorens/benchmark_microbiome_transformations/README.md

 # Microbiota simulations

-This repository contains the scripts to generate and analyze the simulations from the paper "Quantitative Microbiome Profiling outperforms computational microbiome data normalizations in mitigating compositionality effects".
+This repository contains the scripts to generate and analyze the simulations from the paper "*In silico* analyses of simulated microbial communities emphasize the need for quantitative microbiome analyses".

 ## How to use this repository